XuminGaoGithub/MMUU-Net/README.md

 ### Data
 Place '*train*', '*valid*' and '*test*' data folders in the '*dataset*' folder.
-[Sorry, we can't publish the data set at present]

 ### Train
 - Run `python train.py` to train the MMUU_NET.